-Once all the assets of the Issuer have been extinguished, each Noteholder abandons all claims it may have against the Issuer in respect of amounts still owing to it but unpaid, and the Issuer's liability to the Noteholders shall be completely discharged.
+Once all the assets of the Issuer have been extinguished, each noteholder abandons all claims it may have against the Issuer in respect of amounts still owing to it but unpaid, and the Issuer's liability to the noteholders shall be completely discharged.
+Once all the assets of the Issuer have been extinguished, each noteholder abandons all claims it may have against the Issuer in respect of amounts still owing to it but unpaid, and the Issuer's liability to the noteholders shall be completely discharged.